 MEP services are not limited to a face-to-face format and States may include children served remotely during the summer in their Category II child counts, even if the children have moved to another State for the summer.

 A child residing in another State may be included in California’s Category II child count, assuming all of the following are true: the child is included in California’s Category I child count for the performance reporting period, the child is still MEP-eligible while being served by the California MEP during the summer, and the California MEP is providing a “service” as defined it in the non-regulatory guidance (NRG).

-Read U.S. Department of Education's Non-Regulatory Guidance (DOCX), page 53, for further information.
+Read U.S. Department of Education's Non-Regulatory Guidance (PDF), for further information.

 State Service Delivery Plan